 About the Sloughis Dog Breed

-Like every dog, these guys have good traits and bad traits, both of which are things you should consider before you get one.
+Like every dog, these guys have good and bad traits, which you should consider before getting one.

 Here’s what we like: